 Mr. Chotiner focuses his practice in the areas of labor and employment law and commercial litigation, representing a wide variety of businesses as well as select individuals.
-Mr. Chotiner also defends claims against businesses under Title III of the Americans With Disabilities Act of 1990, which requires businesses to be accessible to persons with disabilities.
+Mr. Chotiner also defends claims against businesses under Title III of the Americans with Disabilities Act of 1990, which generally requires businesses and their websites to be accessible to persons with disabilities.
 Mr. Chotiner was named a “Top Lawyer” in labor and employment law in the 2015, 2016 and 2017 editions of the South Florida Legal Guide, after having been repeatedly honored as a “Top Up and Comer,” and he was previously recognized as a “Rising Star” in the Florida Super Lawyers magazine.

 Mr. Chotiner received his Juris Doctor degree,cum laude, from the University of Miami School of Law, where he was on the Dean’s List and worked on the Entertainment and Sports Law Review.
 He received his Bachelor of Arts in political science, with honors, from the University of Florida.
 At the University of Florida Mr. Chotiner was a member of the Golden Key National Honor Society and the Sigma Alpha Mu social fraternity.

 Mr. Chotiner is admitted to practice before all state courts in Florida, as well as the United States Court of Appeals for the Eleventh Circuit and the United States District Courts for the Southern, Middle and Northern Districts of Florida.
 Mr. Chotiner also represents clients in arbitration proceedings and he has served as a arbitrator.